 My favourite Part

-I walked to Jesus and it was one of the best parts of Cuenca for me.
+I walked up to “Jesus” (Statue at the top of the hill) and it was one of the best parts of Cuenca for me.
 It wasn’t too far maybe 1 hour walk from the centre and possible in flip-flops although you may find it easier in proper shoes.
-I really enjoyed the walk, it was around 9pm so not really anyone around and it meant we managed to see the last of the sunset from the top.
+I really enjoyed the walk, it was around 9pm (in August) so there were not too many people around and it meant we managed to see the last of the sunset from the top.
 It is a really chilled place to sit and a place I would probably like to go and sit and think or talk about the meaning of life with someone.

-After being around the busy hectic life, I enjoyed this part the most, but maybe that’s because of my situation.
-I would certainly recommend the walk to anyone!
+I enjoyed this walk the most and I would certainly recommend it!
 The best way to get there is to go over the old Sant Paul bridge (also a nice way to see the old town) and up the path to the left.
 This site explains more on how to get there.

 I lived in Cuenca in 2013 and returned for a weekend in 2015, some of the photos and events are a mixture of both occasions.